DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/lead-provider-api.md

 5. Service fees and banding are determined and applied.
 6. Final payments are calculated and displayed for contract managers.

-###  What are declarations?
+## Declarations in a nutshell

 Declarations are submitted where there is evidence of a participant's engagement in training for a given milestone period.
 This is submitted by lead providers via the API and triggers payments to lead providers.

 Declarations serve as the critical "bridge" between proving training engagement and triggering the financial outputs (payments) from the DfE.

-Declarations are treated in 'good faith' meaning that providing the declaration is valid and the participant is eligible for funding then they will be paid.
+Declarations are treated in "good faith" meaning that providing the declaration is valid and the participant is eligible for funding then they will be paid.

-### How do lead providers submit a declaration?
+## Lead providers submitting a declaration

 A lead provider can submit a declaration using the POST `api/v[1,2,3]/participant-declarations` endpoint, providers are required to supply the request body, which includes the: